The Murder at the Vicarage: Literary significance and reception

 The review of the novel in The New York Times Book Review of 30 November 1930 begins, "The talented Miss Christie is far from being at her best in her latest mystery story.
 It will add little to her eminence in the field of detective fiction."
 The review went on to say that, "the local sisterhood of spinsters is introduced with much gossip and click-clack.
 A bit of this goes a long way and the average reader is apt to grow weary of it all, particularly of the amiable Miss Marple, who is sleuth-in-chief of the affair."
 The reviewer summarised the set-up of the plot and concluded, "The solution is a distinct anti-climax."

-H C O'Neill in The Observer of 12 December 1930 said that, "here is a straightforward story which very pleasantly draws a number of red herrings across the docile reader's path.
+H.C.
+O'Neill, in The Observer of 12 December 1930, wrote, "here is a straightforward story which very pleasantly draws a number of red herrings across the docile reader's path.
 There is a distinct originality in her new expedient for keeping the secret.
 She discloses it at the outset, turns it inside out, apparently proves that the solution cannot be true, and so produces an atmosphere of bewilderment."

-In the Daily Express of 16 October 1930 Harold Nicolson said, "I have read better works by Agatha Christie, but that does not mean that this last book is not more cheerful, more amusing, and more seductive than the generality of detective novels."
-In a short review dated 15 October 1930, the Daily Mirror review declared, "Bafflement is well sustained."
+In the Daily Express of 16 October 1930, Harold Nicolson said, "I have read better works by Agatha Christie, but that does not mean that this last book is not more cheerful, more amusing, and more seductive than the generality of detective novels."
+In a short review dated 15 October 1930, the Daily Mirror review declared: "Bafflement is well sustained."

-Robert Barnard wrote sixty years later that this is "Our first glimpse of St Mary Mead, a hotbed of burglary, impersonation, adultery and ultimately murder.
+Sixty years later, Robert Barnard wrote that the novel is "[o]ur first glimpse of St Mary Mead, a hotbed of burglary, impersonation, adultery and ultimately murder.
 What is it precisely that people find so cosy about such stories?"
-He found the resolution a bit hard to believe, yet the story is more appealing to readers of 1990 than to those in 1930.
+He found the resolution a little hard to believe, but believed that the story was more appealing to readers of 1990 than to those of 1930.
 "The solution boggles the mind somewhat, but there are too many incidental pleasures to complain, and the strong dose of vinegar in this first sketch of Miss Marple is more to modern taste than the touch of syrup in later presentations."

 Christie herself later wrote: "Reading Murder at the Vicarage now, I am not so pleased with it as I was at the time.
 It has, I think, far too many characters, and too many sub-plots.
 But at any rate the main plot is sound."

 Allusions in other novels

-The vicar and his wife, Leonard and Griselda Clement, who make their first appearance in this novel, continue to appear in Miss Marple stories.
-Notably, they feature in The Body in the Library (1942) along with Slack and Melchett, and 4.50 from Paddington (1957).
+The vicar and his wife, Leonard and Griselda Clement, who make their first appearance in this novel, continued to appear in Miss Marple stories.
+Notably, they feature in The Body in the Library (1942), along with Slack and Melchett, and 4.50 from Paddington (1957).

-The character of Miss Marple had previously appeared in short stories published in magazines starting in December 1927.
-These earlier stories were collected in book form in The Thirteen Problems in 1932.
+The character of Miss Marple had previously appeared in short stories published in magazines from December 1927 onwards.
+These earlier stories were collected in The Thirteen Problems in 1932.